vatsaj/Devops13thOct/Kubernetes/Kubernetes_Commands.md

 - kubectl delete Service project5 (to delete load balancer)

+# Note important
-# Note importtant You need to expose the nodeport fo this  and the open the ports in EC2 Security
+# You need to expose the nodeport for this  and the open the ports in EC2 Security rules
 https://www.bmc.com/blogs/kubernetes-port-targetport-nodeport/